fmatthew5876/stdcxx-ascii/proposal/draft.md

 POSIX defines `extern "C" int isascii(int c)` in the global namespace.
 As of POSIX.1-2008, `isascii` has been marked obsolete because they claim that it *"cannot be used portably in a localized application."*
 \[[Austin\_317](#Austin_317)\].
 This function doesn't make sense if the current locale is not ascii compatible.
-On the other hand, our version `std::ascii::isascii()` is well defined because it assumes the input character is ascii encoded.
+On the other hand, our version `std::ascii::isascii()` is well defined because it assumes the input character is ascii compatible.

 ###bool return type